Trump's only impeachment lesson is to grab more power - KTVZ

 Louisiana Republican Sen. John Kennedy described the President’s tweet as “problematic.”
 But he added that he did not detect nefarious behavior.

-“I haven’t seen any evidence that that Justice changed its position or formulated its position, based on the President’s tweet, if somebody can show me evidence more than speculation I’ll began to consider,” Kennedy said.
+“I haven’t seen any evidence that Justice changed its position or formulated its position based on the President’s tweet.
+If somebody can show me evidence, more than speculation, I’ll began to consider,” Kennedy said.

 Maine Sen. Senator Susan Collins said she didn’t like “this chain of events.”